Ya Ghorbati | Divas in Exile (Vinyl Record)

 Couldn't load pickup availability

-In her album Ya Ghorbati: Divas in Exile, singer Laura Elkeslassy unearths the music and stories of Judeo-Arab divas from mid-century North Africa.
+In her debut album Ya Ghorbati: Divas in Exile, singer Laura Elkeslassy unearths the music and stories of Judeo-Arab divas from mid-century North Africa.
 Developed in collaboration with music director Ira Khonen Temple, the album weaves together North African Jewish folk and sacred music, ranging from traditional Andalusi style, to popular Chaabi, to Francarabe cabaret.
-The project looks across time and space to tell a tale through music of political upheaval, exile and displacement, ultimately questioning the supposed binary of Arab and Jew.
+The project looks across time and space to tell a tale through music of political upheaval, exile, and displacement, destabilizing the supposed binary of Arab and Jew.

-First distributed as a multimedia Ayin folio, with images and essays accompanying the music, the Ya Ghorbati album will soon be available on vinyl!
+First distributed as a multimedia Ayin folio that brought the music together with images and essays, the Ya Ghorbati vinyl record is now available for pre-order.

 About the Artist

-Paris-born, Brooklyn-based artist Laura Elkeslassy is a singer of Judeo-Arab music.
-Her work draws inspiration from her Sephardi and Moroccan roots and explores North-African folk, Andalusi nubas, Ladino canciones, and Maghrebi Jewish liturgy.
+Laura Elkeslassy is a singer of Judeo-Arab music.
+Born in Paris and based in Brooklyn, her work draws inspiration from her Moroccan roots exploring North African folk, Andalusian, and Maghrebi Jewish liturgy.

-Laura holds an MFA in Acting from Columbia University.
-In the theater, she has worked at the National Opera of Paris, La MaMa ETC, Noor Theater, and beyond.
-In film, her work has been seen at the Venice Film Festival, and this year in A Thousand and One Jewels by Ariella Aisha Azoulay at Luminor Paris, the Museum of European and Mediterranean Civilisations, Marseille, and Palau Moja in Barcelona.
+In the theater, she has worked at the National Opera of Paris, La MaMa Experimental Theater Club, Noor Theatre, and beyond.
+In film, her work has been screened at the Venice Film Festival and was included in One Thousand and One Jewels by Ariella Aïsha Azoulay, which showed this year at Luminor (Paris), the Museum of European and Mediterranean Civilisations (Marseille) and Palau Moja (Barcelona).

 Songs originally composed and interpreted by Line Monty, Zohra Elfassia, Habiba Msika, Maurice El Medioni, Shlomo Abitbol, Salim Halali.